 - Decentralized Sentry devices can be powered via power over Ethernet (PoE) directly from a PoE-enabled network switch

-Siemon's V-Lock System is administered via a server-based administration software platform to administer users, their cards and biometrics and manage user and group permissions.
+Siemon's V-Lock cabinet access control system is administered via a server-based administration software platform to administer users, their cards and biometrics and manage user and group permissions.

 - Establishes user and group access based on specific cabinets and time periods